 Commissioner — In addition to the uniform described above there shall be a pouch belt of black leather 73 mm wide with silver breast ornament whistle and chain, silver ornamented buckle and slide worn over left shoulder.

-Deputy Commissioner, Assistant Commissioner, Commander and Chief Superintendent — In addition to the uniform described above there shall be a black leather 54 mm belt with 38 mm wide cross belt worn over right shoulder.
+Deputy Commissioner, Assistant Commissioner and Commander — In addition to the uniform described above there shall be a black leather 54 mm belt with 38 mm wide cross belt worn over right shoulder.

 1. Male Officer’s Mess Jacket: